pingcap/tidb/docs/tidb_http_api.md

     *Hint: List MVCC Information of the keys startted with a specified handle ID:*

-    step 1: Get the hex of the start key
+    step 1: Get the hex of the start key from tidb.
      ```shell
         $curl http://127.0.0.1:10080/mvcc/key/test/t1/1
         {